microsoft/prose/DslAuthoringTutorial/Readme.md

-In this tutorial, we will learn how to synthesize programs for learning string transformations.
+﻿In this tutorial, we will learn how to synthesize programs for learning string transformations.

 ## Set up (Windows).